asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

 - **Schemas**

 `Schemas` in AsyncAPI are like the blueprints for the spaceship.
-They define the structure of the message content, ensuring that everything fits together correctly.
-Each schema is associated with a component and describes the structure and content of the messages.
+They allows the definition of input and output data types.

 ```yml
 components: